sindhu-106/dai-ds/docs/UnderstandingDaiNetworkListenerConfigurations.md

 The class implementation must implement the interface *NetworkListenerProvider*.
 The implementation must only ever throw *NetworkListenerProviderException*.
 The constructor should never throw an exception.
 The logger is available because it was passed into the required constructor.

-implement the method *List<CommonDataFormat> processRawStringData(String data, NetworkListenerConfig config)* to do the transformation.
+Implement the method *List<CommonDataFormat> processRawStringData(String data, NetworkListenerConfig config)* to do the transformation.

 ### 4.2 Acting on Transformed Data
 After the data is normalized the *dai_network_listener* does not understand specifically how to process the data.
 So the *dai_network_listener* implements a interface exposing all possible calls into the tier1, tier2, and tier3 data stores as well as publishing data to rabbitmq.
 This interface along with the processed data is passed into the *NetworkListenerProvider* implementation for processing.
 The method *actOnData* is called.
 This provider will perform actions which includes storing data, firing RAS events, and/or data aggregation.